laravel/forge-docs/1.0/sites/deployments.md

 ## Circle Permissions

-You may grant a circle member authority to manage deploy scripts, manage maintenance mode and deploy a site by granting the `site:manage-deploys` permission.
+You may grant a circle member authority to manage deploy scripts, manage maintenance mode, and deploy a site by granting the `site:manage-deploys` permission.